-The Best Trail & Fell Running Running Shoes Reviewed
+The Best Trail & Fell Running Shoes Reviewed

 The simplicity and wonder of a run through nature can decrease stress and push people out of their comfort zone.
-If you are already an avid runner, taking your run off-road is a great way to get more out of your run.
+If you are already an avid runner, taking your run off-road is a great way to get more out of your run and enjoy a new experience.
+The transition from road running to trail running is pretty simple.
+However, runners need to understand that though some people might say “all you need is a trail”, the reality is “all you need is a trail and a great pair of trail running shoes.”
 Having the best pair of trail running shoes will help you get the most out of your run and boost the fun and fitness gains.
 Luckily, for the off-road runner, there are plenty of great options for trail-specific running shoes, with each having something different to offer.
-Trail running is becoming increasing popular in many continents.
-Many road runners get bored of running the same routes and surfaces and want to venture out for a new experience.
-The transition from road running to trail running is pretty simple.
-However, runners need to understand that even though some people might say “all you need is a trail”, what they really should be saying is “all you need is a trail and a great pair of trail running shoes.”

 Designed with the Sensifit® system, when this shoe is put on, runners will notice a soft, great step-in feel.
 It gives runners a 10mm heel to toe drop and the EVA midsole provides excellent cushioning and anatomical support.
 The easy-on, easy off Quicklace system is special to the Salomon shoe line.
 Having this will give you a one-pull, secure, customized fit.
 It also has lace pockets to secure the ends of your laces.
 The shoe is designed with a gusseted tongue which keeps debris out during your run.
 Salomon also has a waterproof, Gore-Tex option for those runners who seek a waterproof version.
 For those who do not choose the waterproof version, they will find better breathability for their feet when running the trails.